0xfe/mp3renamer/README.md

      cp '/Volumes/iPod/F06/RSGM.mp3' 'Sting/Blah/4 - History Will Teach Us Nothing'
      cp '/Volumes/iPod/F06/SUGG.mp3' 'Sting/Blah/9 - Rock Steady'

-   If you specify --move, files will be moved instead of copied.
-Alternatively, you can use the --rename_command and mkdir_command flags to provide the exact commands to execute.
+   If you specify `--move`, files will be moved instead of copied.
+Alternatively, you can use the `--rename_command` and `--mkdir_command` flags to provide the exact commands to execute.
 E.g.

      $  mp3renamer.py ~/Music/Copy/ \
           --rename_command 'echo cp' --mkdir_command 'echo mkdir'

-4. Run the script in your target directory.
+### 4. Run the script in your target directory.

 ```
      $ chmod +x renamer.sh